Bianca Andreescu: 2020–21: WTA 1000 final and injuries

-2022: Rome quarterfinal, First grass court final
+2022: First grass court final

 Andreescu missed many big tournaments in the first three months of 2022, including the Australian Open, Indian Wells, and the Miami Open due to her injury.

 She made her comeback at Stuttgart as a wildcard in April.
 However, she lost to Aryna Sabalenka in the round of 16.
 In her next event at the Madrid Open, she lost to Jessica Pegula in the round of 16, after defeating Alison Riske and world No. 8, Danielle Collins.

-In Rome, she won her first round match after Emma Raducanu retired.
-Then she defeated lucky loser Nuria Párrizas Díaz and qualifier Petra Martić to reach her first WTA 1000 quarterfinals since 2021 Miami.
-Then she lost to World No. 1 and eventual champion Iga Świątek in quarterfinals.
+In Rome, she won her first-round match after Emma Raducanu retired.
+Then she defeated lucky loser Nuria Párrizas Díaz and qualifier Petra Martić to reach her first WTA 1000 quarterfinals since the 2021 Miami Open.
+She lost to world No. 1 and eventual champion, Iga Świątek.